sanctumos/sanctum-crm/docs/STACK_REFERENCE_GUIDE.md

 # API-First Database-Driven Application Stack Reference

 ## Overview
-This document outlines the proven stack architecture from the Best Jobs in TA project, designed for building scalable, API-first database applications.
-This pattern is ideal for job boards, talent acquisition platforms, CRMs, ERPs, and other data-driven web applications.
+This document outlines the proven stack architecture from the Sanctum CRM project, designed for building scalable, API-first database applications with AI agent integration.
+This pattern is ideal for CRMs, ERPs, job boards, talent acquisition platforms, and other data-driven web applications that need to integrate with Letta AI and other agentic AI systems.

 ## 🏗️ Architecture Pattern

 ### Core Philosophy
 - **API-First Design**: All data operations go through RESTful APIs
+- **AI Agent Ready**: MCP-compatible APIs for Letta AI and other agentic systems
 - **Database-Driven**: Direct SQLite access for performance
+- **First Boot Configuration**: Intelligent setup wizard for instant deployment
+- **Dynamic Configuration**: Database-driven settings with encryption support
 - **Hybrid Web Interface**: Direct DB reads + API writes
 - **Server-Agnostic**: Works on Apache, Nginx, or PHP built-in server